Table of Contents Contents

 Step 2: Notice of Objection Form (CRA Form T400A)

-Though this form is not mandatory, it’s the easiest way to file an objection and formalize your dispute.
-It will help as an important guide, so you can verify you have all the required information (eg: documentation) needed.
+Though this form is not mandatory, it’s the easiest way to file an objection and create a formal dispute.
+It will help as an important guide so you can verify you have all the required information (eg: documentation) needed.
 If you’re uncomfortable doing this on your own or need assistance, you can also hire a certified accountant to help you put it together.

 You can get the CRA Form T400A right here at the CRA’s official website.